akrishna0/Ansible-Playbooks/README.md

  - yum
  - copy
  - service

-These modules are used for Installing httpd  , copying file to the correct location and Starting the service of httpd respectively.
+These modules are used for Installing httpd,copying file to the correct location and starting the service of httpd respectively.